kubeflow/website/content/docs/notebooks/setup.md

   * Alternatively, you can point the notebook server at an existing volume by specifying the name of the existing volume.

-1. *(Optional)* Specify one or more **data volumes** if you want to store and access data from the notebooks on this notebook server.
+1. *(Optional)* Specify one or more **data volumes** by providing the name of a [Kubernetes persistent volume claim (PVC)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims), if you want to access and store data from any notebook on this notebook server.
 You can add new volumes or specify existing volumes.
 Kubeflow provisions a [Kubernetes persistent volume (PV)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) for each of your data volumes.

 1. *(Optional)* Specify one or more additional **configurations** as a list of PodDefault labels.
 To make use of this option, you must create a